 Under Penal Code § 987(c), this financial statement is inadmissible in any criminal proceeding except one based on perjury for false information in the form itself.
 The prosecutor may not receive a copy of this statement unless investigating perjury.

 It is worth noting that when a judge has given defendant a reasonable period of time to secure counsel and defendant does not make a good faith effort to obtain an attorney, the judge is entitled to deny defendant’s motion for a further continuance to obtain counsel.
-Byoune, supra
+Byoune, supra, at 346.

 For more information about speedy trial issues, please click on the following articles: